 Eni Kuseju - HCC Administrator

-Eni Joined the NHS early 2021 and has helped in creating all social content and arranging patient meetings/events.
+Eni Joined the NHS early 2021 and has helped in creating all social media content and website content, alongside helping with the organisation of patient events, meetings and handling administrative tasks